 The National Bible Contest (Chidon HaTanach) is a contest that the Jewish Agency for Israel sponsors for American Jewish youth in grades 6-11.

 • The contest tests students on the details of stories in several Biblical books.
 For a list of the books that we will be studying this year, see our syllabus.

 • Day School students (of all denominations) take exams in Hebrew, with separate exams for junior high students and high school students (through grade 11).
 Students in grades 6-11 who attend Supplementary Schools or have no formal Jewish education prepare with the NJPS translation and take an exam in English for grades 6-11.
 Community Day School and other non-denominational Jewish Day Schools can request special permission to participate in the English exams, depending on the nature of Judaic Studies at their school.

 • The Jewish Agency sends preliminary exams to schools during the school year (from December to March).
 On the basis of those preliminary exams, we invite high scorers to the national finals in New York in May.
-The top scorer on each exam in New York wins the opportunity to represent the USA in the subsequent year’s International Contest in Jerusalem, which is nationally televised in Israel on Yom Haatzmaut (Israeli Independence Day).
+Four champions from the contest in New York win the opportunity to represent the USA in the subsequent year’s International Contest in Jerusalem, which is nationally televised in Israel on Yom Haatzmaut (Israeli Independence Day).